What is “Aspie Power”?

 I want to be careful to acknowledge that I don’t believe Aspies are superior.
 When I say I believe we have “super powers”, I in no way want to imply that other people don’t.
 I am clear that everyone has unique gifts to this world and I’ve spent an enormous part of my life cultivating those powers in all different kinds of people.
 I want only for Aspies to take their rightful place along side other powerful people.
 And to see us harness our unique gifts to create the lives, and world, we want.

 Joe Carr is a powerful coach and teacher dedicated to helping people achieve their full power.
 He has ten years of experience training youth and adults in communication, mindfulness, conflict resolution and empowerment.
 He tells people the fierce truth, and inspires them to live from their full potential.

 Joe grew up in Kansas City, MO, undiagnosed with Autism (originally called Aspergers Syndrome).
 He was talented and loud, making enemies every where he went, constantly bullied and excluded.
 At age 12 he discovered that he could receive and implement feedback from others to change himself and become better.
 Setting in motion a lifetime of personal growth.

 Experiencing first hand how challenging relationship and intimacy can be, he set out to master the art of connection.
 He studied Nonviolent Communication, Mindfulness practice in the tradition of Thich Nhat Hanh, Men’s Work with the ManKind Project, Body-Centered Coaching with OneTaste, and many more.

+He’s married with a baby, and started Serenity Kids Baby Food with his wife.
 He is excited to continue bringing this work to others.
 He believes that everyone can have the connection, success, and power that they want.